sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

  In this tutorial, you'll:

-- *[Write a collection of queries ( a "config")](doc:getting-started#create-a-config) to [extract structured data](doc:getting-started#extract-data) from an example auto insurance PDF*
+- Edit a collection of descriptions ("a config") about the data you want to extract from an example menu PDF
-- *[Learn how the config works](doc:getting-started#how-it-works), including key concepts like lines, anchors, and methods*
-- *[Test the config](doc:getting-started#test-the-config) by running your config against a second, similar auto insurance PDF*
+- Test the config against a second, similar menu PDF
-- *[Use the API](doc:getting-started#integrate-with-your-application) to integrate your Sensible config with your application*
-- *[Validate extractions in production](doc:getting-started#validate-extractions-in-production) by using JsonLogic to define expected extracted values and flag unexpected values as warnings or errors*
+- Download the Excel extraction.

 Get an account
 ====